-Top Games To Take On Holiday
+Games We Love To Take Away

 You deal out the tiles (21 each if you’re 2-4 players) and start using them to make inter-connecting words.
 You can swap your tiles and pick up more when someone runs out.
 The winner is the first to use all their tiles.
 It’s great fun and educational at the same time but there’s definitely a knack to it.
-Peel!

-Uno is such a classic card game.
+Uno is a classic card game.
 The idea is to put down all your cards by matching them by colour or number with the top card on the deck.
 But you might also have to pick up cards or pass them around.
 The winner is the first to get rid of all their cards.
 You have to shout UNO when you only have one left because this might influence how your opponents play their hands.

 We were given GUBS by American relatives but you can buy it in the UK.
-This is definitely now one of our top games to take on holiday.
+Not many people have heard of it but it’s one of our family’s favourites.
 The idea is to collect and save these little creatures called GUBS.
 There are many actions and events that happen with the turn of a card.
 The player with the most GUBS when the G, U, B cards come out of the pack (which could happen any time in the game) is the winner.
 It does take some time to learn all the different cards but is a very exciting game.

 Sort It Out is such a great game.
 You get given a list of things and have to sort them in a particular order.
 It’s quite tricky.
 We find working in adult/child teams is the most fun.
 I was thrilled to see it is also available in this mini version.
 I feel this is going to be one of our top games for taking on holiday.

 Please check suitability – including age suitability – very carefully before making a purchase.
 This page contains affiliate links – what does this mean?